New Restaurants

 Dumpling WEI

 After closing for construction, Dumpling WEI reopens and reintroduces itself to the Pasadena community, specializing in traditional Chinese and classic Chinese American comfort food.
 This woman-owned restaurant embodies strong feminine energy through its interior design, creating an intimate yet inviting dining space.
-Try the pork & cabbage bun, tomato and egg noodle, and dried chili spiced crispy chicken for a balanced meal. | Location: 1615 E Washington Blvd.
+Try the pork & cabbage bun, tomato and egg noodle, and dried chili spiced crispy chicken for a balanced meal. | Location: 1615 E. Washington Blvd.

 Wagyu Master Shabu House